-- To pick the best option, consider the constraints you're working with: - Do the data labelers need to be experts, or could anyone annotate the data?
+- ▶ To pick the best option, consider the constraints you're working with: - Do the data labelers need to be experts, or could anyone annotate the data?
 The labels for a cat-versus-dog image classification problem can be selected by anyone, but those for a dog breed classification task require specialized knowledge.
-Meanwhile, annotating CT scans of bone fractures pretty much requires a medical degree - If annotating the data requires specialized knowledge, can you train people to do it?
-If not, how can you get access to relevant experts? - Do you, yourself, understand the way experts come up with the annotations?
-If you don't, you will have to treat your dataset as a black box, and you won't be able to perform manual feature engineering - If you decide to label your data in-house, ask yourself what software you will use to record annotations.
-Productive data annotation software will save you a lot of time, so it's worth investing in it early in a project
+Meanwhile, annotating CT scans of bone fractures pretty much requires a medical degree - 2.
+If annotating the data requires specialized knowledge, can you train people to do it?
+If not, how can you get access to relevant experts? - If you decide to label your data in-house, ask yourself what software you will use to record annotations.
+Productive data annotation software will save you a lot of time, so it's worth investing in it early in a project https://madewithml.com/courses/mlops/labeling/